absa-subatomic-legacy/local-hadron-collider/README.md

 You could also manually add entries into your `/etc/hosts` for the various routes you expose.

-### 6. Install the Subatomic infratructure components
+### 6. Install the Subatomic infrastructure components

 Subatomic needs the following components installed:

-* Bitbucket Server
+* Atlassian Bitbucket Server
-* Nexus
+* Sonatype Nexus

 In addition, the Jenkins and S2I images beed to be built and available.

-All this is accomplished by running the [OpenShift Applier](https://github.com/redhat-cop/casl-ansible/tree/master/roles/openshift-applier).
+All this is accomplished by running the [OpenShift Applier](https://github.com/redhat-cop/openshift-applier/tree/master/roles/openshift-applier).
 The applier will add the various resources required to build and deploy the above.

-> The OpenShift Applier requires that Ansible be installed.
+> The OpenShift Applier requires that Ansible > 2.5 be installed.
 Please follow the [installation guide](http://docs.ansible.com/ansible/latest/intro_installation.html) to install for your platform.

 #### 6.1 Log in with the `oc` CLI tool